Hugh Freeze: Personal life

 Freeze and his wife Jill have three daughters; Ragan, Jordan, and Madison.
 Freeze has said he is a born-again Christian and has been outspoken about his faith throughout his coaching career.
 In 2018, the Baptist Press described him as "a regular speaker at churches and conferences whose Twitter account is filled with Christian references."
 After he was forced to resign from Ole Miss for his calls to escort services, "he faced scrutiny and criticism not only as a rising star in the coaching world, but as a high profile evangelical Christian, too," wrote the Tennessean.
+Freeze was diagnosed with prostate cancer in 2025, but it was caught in the early stages.
+He is expected to make a full recovery.